How It Works

 Taken together, the four Kryptos passages read as a deliberate progression.
 Each panel teaches a lesson that constrains the next:

-K1 — Concealment.
+K1, Concealment.
 A keyed Vigenère cipher with keyword PALIMPSEST.
-The plaintext (“Between subtle shading and the absence of light lies the nuance of iqlusion”) establishes that meaning can be present yet unreadable.
+The plaintext ("Between subtle shading and the absence of light lies the nuance of iqlusion") establishes that meaning can be present yet unreadable.
 It destabilizes confidence in surface interpretation.

-K3 — Reconstruction.
+K3, Reconstruction.
 A double transposition cipher.
-Howard Carter’s account of opening Tutankhamun’s tomb: remove debris, make a breach, insert the candle, peer inside.
+Howard Carter's account of opening Tutankhamun's tomb: remove debris, make a breach, insert the candle, peer inside.
 It teaches that the wrong framework must be dismantled before clarity is possible.

 Dependency chain (no circularity)

-A common concern with cipher proposals is circular reasoning — using the answer to derive the answer.
+A common concern with cipher proposals is circular reasoning, using the answer to derive the answer.
 The K4 mechanism avoids this.
 The dependency chain is strictly one-directional:

 What remains

-clues.
-The formula r = (f(C) + g(T)) mod 26 produces every r value from the
+positions.
+The formula r = (f(C) + g_state(T)) mod 26 produces every base shift

 What remains is artist confirmation of the encryption method itself.
 Sanborn has confirmed four plaintext anchors and clarified several contextual references, but has not publicly released the complete coding procedure.
-The mechanism documented here is independently derived and produces the correct plaintext at every position — but it awaits formal confirmation from the artist or from the sealed Smithsonian records (embargoed until 2075).
+The mechanism documented here is independently derived and produces the correct plaintext at every position, but it awaits formal confirmation from the artist or from the sealed Smithsonian records (embargoed until 2075).

-Sanborn has also announced K5 — a new 97-character coded message using a “similar but not identical” system to K4, to be released publicly when K4 is cryptographically solved.
+Sanborn has also announced K5, a new 97-character coded message using a "similar but not identical" system to K4, to be released publicly when K4 is cryptographically solved.